 We Help Create, Protect and Optimize Enterprise Value.™

-Business Operations/Risk Assessment
+Business Readiness Assessment

 - Review the sales/marketing history

-A significant portion of the company’s value could be in the customer base.
+A significant portion of the company’s value could be on the customer base.
 Evaluate the sales history and how the company was able to get to where the business is now.
 Make sure that the sales/marketing strategy is documented going forward.

 - Evaluate the leadership team